Liall88/InspectBot-v1-/README.md

 CONTRIBUTORS: Code built upon WheelPhone, OpenCV and ZXing code examples

-FOR MORE INFORMATION AND SUPPORT: contact liall88@gmail.com, facebook Liall Arafa
+FOR MORE INFORMATION AND SUPPORT: contact liall88@gmail.com